 Some common accidents that result in head injuries include:

 Slip and Falls

 According to research by the Centers for Disease Control and Prevention (CDC), the most common cause of brain injuries is falling accidents.
-Falling accidents usually result from a loss of balance.
+Brain injury symptoms after falling accidents usually result from a loss of balance.

 When a person becomes unbalanced and loses control, they may strike their head on a surface or object.
 The impact from the fall can cause injury to their brain.